Dollar Crashes Massively Against Naira, Traders Now Sell at New Exchange Rate

 CBN cancels BDCs renewal licence fee in 2025

-Earlier, Legit.ng reported the 2025 licence renewal fee for all Bureau de Change operators had been removed by the CBN.
+Earlier, Legit.ng reported that the CBN had removed the 2025 licence renewal fee for all Bureau de Change operators.

-This occurred after the CBN announced updated guidelines for BDC operators to improve oversight and compliance
+This occurred after the bank announced updated guidelines for BDC operators to improve oversight and compliance.

-The deadline for recapitalisation of BDC operators was moved from December 3, 2024, to June 3, 2025, by the CBN.
+The deadline for recapitalisation of BDC operators was moved from December 3, 2024, to June 3, 2025, by the central bank.

 Proofreading by James, Ojo Adakole, journalist and copy editor at Legit.ng.